Elói Mendes: Climate and Temperatures

-The economy
+Economy

 The economy is based on agriculture and small and medium size industries.
 In agriculture the main crops are coffee, with 9,300 hectares planted in 2006, rice, sugarcane, beans and corn, with 3,200 hectares planted.
 In the industrial sector there are factories of cardboard tubes, furniture, mattresses, cement products, wires and thread, textiles, and magnetic cards.
 In 2007 there were 3 financial institutions.